 No. Project Action Potential to negatively impact on any of the European sites within the Zone of Influence?
-Mitigation Required Yes / No. PROJECTS CATALYST FPROJECT 1 : Cliff Co past Water Adventure Hub 1 Cliff Coast Water Adventure Hubs Masterplan - Tralee Bay and West Clare Develop a masterplan approach to develop the coastal tourism and water activity opportunity for the Cliff Coast.
+Mitigation Required Yes / No. ST PROJECTS CATALYS ST PROJECT 1 : Cliff Co oast Water Adventure Hub 1 Cliff Coast Water Adventure Hubs Masterplan - Tralee Bay and West Clare Develop a masterplan approach to develop the coastal tourism and water activity opportunity for the Cliff Coast.
 The masterplan will identify the requirements to leverage planned investment in Tralee Bay and West Clare and establish the additional infrastructure investment requirements to establish the destination as nationally recognised centre for water adventure and coastal tourism activity.
 It will also establish the local industry capacity building requirements to develop the Cliff Coast activity experience clusters.
 Assess the feasibility of developing the adventure and activity tourism potential of the Tralee Bay area, in a sustainable manner and with opportunities for accessible and 'Tourism for All' initiatives.
 Tourism opportunities will be maximised through the delivery of the objectives of the Tralee Urban Regeneration Project (URDF), the Fenit Village Design Master Plan, Platforms for Growth, TII Greenway Strategy and other funded projects.
 Explore the potential to develop a sustainable lighthouse experience in Fenit.
-The assessment of the West Clare proposition will examine the development of a coastal tourism activity cluster maximising opportunities through Platforms for Growth, linking to future Greenway investment, enhancing existing marine tourism amenities, local activity hubs and experiences.
-It will also identify future investment priorities to enable coastal tourism activity e.g slipways, This project will enhance tourism opportunities for the county and have positive effect on population and human health.
+The assessment of the West Clare proposition will examine the development of a coastal tourism activity cluster maximising opportunities through Platforms for Growth, linking to future Greenway investment, enhancing existing marine tourism amenities, This project will enhance tourism opportunities for the county and have positive effect on population and human health.
 In the absence of mitigation, the development of new and existing infrastructure presents a variety of potential uncertain effects on European sites within the Zone of Influence to arise from both the construction and operation of such developments and/or their ancillary infrastructure.
 These types of infrastructure have potential to be located in ecologically and visually sensitive areas adjacent to the banks of rivers and streams or along the coast and could also result in increased visitor numbers and pressure in the vicinity of European sites.
 These works can also potentially result in the spread of invasive species.
 Increased tourism in these locations would also require provision of welfare facilities, wastewater and waste management.
+Yes